wlqdml/Machine_Learning/README_deep_learning.md

   - The surnames dataset includes 10,980 surnames from 18 different nationalities collected from different name sources on the internet.
 The top four classes account for 70% of the data: 27% are English, 22% are Russian, 15% are Arabic and 7% are Japanese.
 - **Notebook**: [**Surname Classification using MLP**](https://github.com/houzhj/Machine_Learning/blob/main/ipynb/Surname_Nationality/surname_MLP.ipynb)
   - Model: MLP (Multilayer Perceptron)
-  - NLP data treatment: Similiar to **Perceptron Classifier for Sentiment Analysis (Yelp Reviews)**.
+  - NLP data treatment: One-hot encoding with an "unknown" token.
   - Training routine: Similiar to **Perceptron Classifier for Sentiment Analysis (Yelp Reviews)**.
 - **Notebook**: [**Surname Classification using CNN**](https://github.com/houzhj/Machine_Learning/blob/main/ipynb/Surname_Nationality/surname_CNN.ipynb)
   - Model: CNN (Convolutional neural network)
-  - NLP data treatment: Matrix of one-hots.
+  - NLP data treatment: Matrix of one-hots with an "unknown" token.
   - Training routine: Similiar to **Perceptron Classifier for Sentiment Analysis (Yelp Reviews)**.

 # Modeling Components